North Dakota Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: When calling people in two-party consent states like neighboring Montana, either inform them or get explicit consent to be safe.
+Best practice: When calling people in two-party consent states, especially neighboring Montana, either inform them you are recording or get explicit consent before you begin.

 Business Call Recording

 North Dakota businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
-Consent can be obtained through:
+While the law does not require businesses to notify callers, many choose to do so as a best practice.
+Common methods of obtaining consent include:

 - A periodic beep tone during the call